Turlington Building

 The Ralph D. Turlington Florida Education Center, commonly known as the Turlington Building and colloquially known as The Razor, is an 18-story building in downtown Tallahassee, Florida.
+It is the second tallest building in Tallahassee after the Florida State Capitol.
 The building was completed in 1989.
 It houses the Florida Department of Education and was named after former Education Commissioner Ralph Turlington.